 Do you struggle with anger?

 Are you hypercritical of others?
 And you are irritated all the time?
 Do you feel that living in such a divisive culture justifies an angry response?
-Have you felt like you'd like to strike out against others in frustration?
+Have you wanted to strike out against others in frustration?

 Don’t beat yourself up too much.
 Everyone struggles with anger.
 And learning how to handle anger is an important life skill for most people.

 The good news is that God tells us how to handle it.
 In fact, there are more than five hundred mentions of anger from Genesis 4:5 through Revelation 19:15.
 Here’s how we can turn from unhealthy anger into a healthy spiritual life.